steve9000gi/sort/README.md

 over or drag a text item it turns magenta.
 When it's droppable into a box the text turns bright green.
 Release the mouse button at that time and in it goes.

+If more space in the window is needed for boxes, shift-drag to scroll the window to the right.

 Shift-click on a text item inside a box to remove it from that box and restore it to its former location in the list on the left.